Zywave/OctopusDeploy-Kraken/README.md

 ### Project status

 The project is currently in alpha and under active development, which means releases may not be stable or long lived.
 We would love feedback.

+### P.S.

+How good a name is Kraken for an Octopus addon that releases things en masse?... its almost too perfect.
+Go ahead... you can say it.